Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Then, head to Playa Xpu-Ha beach for an afternoon of relaxation and snorkeling.
 Playa Xpu-Ha is one of the best spots for snorkeling in Tulum.

-Then head to the town of Tulum in the evening.
+Head to the town of Tulum in the evening.

 On the second day, explore the ruins of Tulum and then swim with the turtles in Akumal.